The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 Dairy-Free Egg Nog

-Egg Nog is definitely a holiday favorite, but is typically packed with dairy and, of course, eggs.
-Try my Dairy-Free Egg Nog for a creamy take on this holiday classic that won’t put your dietary protocol on hold!
+Egg Nog is a holiday classic, but its main ingredients are dairy and, of course, eggs.
+My Dairy-Free Egg Nog recipe is one of the easy paleo recipes that gives you a creamy, protein-packed take on this holiday favorite without putting your health progress on hold!

 - 4 cups Tigernut horchata (original or chai flavor)